-The interaction parameters $(\sigma_{ij}, \epsilon_{ij})$ for all pairs of particles are summarized in Table~\ref{tab:params}.
-See Fig.~\ref{fig:fig1} for detailed visualization.
+The interaction parameters are symmetric, i.e., $\sigma_{ij}=\sigma_{ji}$ and $\epsilon_{ij}=\epsilon_{ji}$, and the corresponding values of $(\sigma_{ij}, \epsilon_{ij})$ for all particle pair types are summarized in Table~\ref{tab:params} (see Fig.~\ref{fig:fig1}\textit{A} for detailed visualization).
 The host-host ($\mathrm{HH}$) and carrier-host ($\mathrm{CH}$) interactions are defined with a common energy scale $\epsilon_{ij}=1.0$, whereas the carrier-carrier ($\mathrm{CC}$) interaction is deliberately chosen to be much weaker, $\epsilon_{\mathrm{CC}}=10^{-3}$.
-This parametrization effectively suppresses direct mutual exclusion between carriers and instead promotes collective, long-range-mediated dynamics within the confining host lattice.
-The physical motivation for this choice follows earlier modeling strategies in which mobile ions interact through weak, extended interactions that encode long-range correlations rather than explicit short-range repulsion \cite{FukumotoJPSJ1982, LinPNAS2023}.
+This parametrization suppresses direct mutual exclusion between carriers and promotes collective dynamics within the confining host lattice, consistent with earlier coarse-grained descriptions of superionic transport based on long-range correlations rather than explicit short-range repulsion \cite{FukumotoJPSJ1982, LinPNAS2023}.
 In contrast to those works, however, we do not introduce explicit charge-specific Coulomb interactions.
-Instead, \emph{we employ a non-additive, long-range interaction in a minimal form}, designed to capture the essential collective effects of carrier motion while remaining chemically agnostic.
+Instead, \emph{we employ a non-additive, long-range interaction in a minimal form}, designed to capture the essential collective effects of carrier motion while remaining chemically neutral.

+In this minimal framework, explicit electrostatic and polarization effects are neglected to isolate the roles of interaction asymmetry and lattice softness in sublattice melting and carrier dynamics.
+While such effects may alter quantitative scales (e.g., transition temperatures and transport coefficients), the qualitative features remain robust, as confirmed by simulations with more realistic interaction potentials (see below).

-Remarkably, despite this simplification, the model robustly reproduces key phenomenology associated with superionic behavior, including selective sublattice melting and strongly heterogeneous carrier dynamics.
-This demonstrates that explicit electrostatics are not a prerequisite for sublattice melting, which instead emerges as a collective phenomenon governed by lattice softness and long-range correlations among mobile carriers.
+Accordingly, our two-dimensional NAP model captures key features of superionic behavior, including selective sublattice melting and strongly heterogeneous carrier dynamics, indicating that these phenomena arise primarily from collective effects governed by lattice softness and long-range correlations among mobile carriers.

 The lattice spacing $a_{\mathrm{L\text{-}space}}$, effective carrier size $\sigma_{\mathrm{CC}}$, and the corresponding box dimensions $(L_x, L_y)$ for the two-dimensional system at different area packing fractions $\phi$ are summarized in Table~\ref{tab:packing}.